-2020 £'000 2019 £'000
+2021 £'000 2020 £'000

-Unamortised balance at 1 January - -
+Unamortised balance at 1 January 15,281 -

-Deferral on new transactions 39,466 -
+Deferral on new transactions 133,346 39,466

-Amortised to the profit and loss account during the financial year (24,185) -
+Amortised to the profit and loss account during the financial year (63,908) (24,185)

-Unamortised balance at 31 December 15,281 -
+Unamortised balance at 31 December 84,719 15,281

-During the year, the Company issued note structures with an autocallable payoff linked to baskets of US single stocks.
+During the year, the Company restructured the litigation swaps referred to in Note 13.
 The Day 1 profit on these transactions was reserved and will be amortised to the profit and loss account on a straight line basis over the remaining life of the trade or immediately released in the event of an early termination of the trade.
 This treatment is in line with related accounting policies and is driven by the lack of observable market data for the correlation between stocks.